 By learning how to handle the little disappointments early in life (only finding one Easter egg, not getting the last cookie, not getting a high grade on a test even after studying), it helps them learn strategies for coping with the bigger disappointments that are bound to come later on.

 I tried to get Kaylee excited about the egg she did have.
-I took a picture of her holding up the egg.IMG_5879Looking at this photo breaks my heart.
+I took a picture of her holding up the egg.Looking at this photo breaks my heart.
 She was trying to put on a happy, brave face even though she was sad (she’s such a sweet girl).

 We talked about how it was sad that she didn’t get a lot of eggs like a lot of the others, but that it was exciting that she got one!
 It was hard for her, but she did well with it.